docker/docker-py/docs/api.md

 * base_url (str): Refers to the protocol+hostname+port where the Docker server is hosted.
-* version (str): The version of the API the client will use
+* version (str): The version of the API the client will use.
+Specify `'auto'` to use the API version provided by the server.
 * timeout (int): The HTTP request timeout, in seconds.
 * tls (bool or [TLSConfig](tls.md#TLSConfig)): Equivalent CLI options: `docker --tls ...`